Do you have flood insurance?

-Here are 3 important things you should do if you are considering flood insurance:
+If you are considering flood insurance:

 Know your zone

-As mentioned, flooding is possible anywhere, but knowing if your home is more prone to flooding in general is important.
+As mentioned, flooding is possible anywhere, but knowing if your home is more prone to flooding, in general, is important.

 If you are considering buying a new home, get a general understanding of whether or not your area has flood zones that will require flood insurance.
-Click here to see what flood zone you are in according to FEMA.
+Click here to see what flood zone you are in, according to FEMA.

 |Zones A, AE, A1-30, AH, AO, V, VE, V1-30||These zones designate high-risk areas known as Special Flood Hazard Areas (SFHAs).
 Flood insurance is mandatory for structures with mortgages from federally regulated or insured lenders.
 Strongly recommended for all structures.|

 |Zones B, C, X, shaded X||These zones designate moderate- to low-risk areas.
 Flood insurance is not federally required, but recommended.
 Some lenders may require flood insurance.|